llm-jp/text2dataset/README.md

 Welcome to any contributions!
 If you have any questions or suggestions, please feel free to open an issue or Pull Request.

+## Note

+When using this tool, please pay attention to the license of both the dataset being translated and the LLM you use.

 ### PyPI Release
 ```bash
 git tag -a v0.x.x -m "version 0.x.x"